shosaco/vistime/README.md

 # vistime
 an R package for pretty timeline creation

-`vistime` is the first R package to create _fully interactive_ timelines/Gantt charts using Plotly.js.
+The first R package to create _fully interactive_ timelines or gantt charts using `plotly.js`.
 The charts can be included in Shiny apps and manipulated via `plotly_build()`.

 Given a data frame containing Event Names and Dates (can be `String`, `Date` or `POSIXct` in standard notation) and optionally Groups, EndDates for ranges and colors, it creates a charming diagram of the given Dates and Events.
 It distinguishes between single events (having StartDate == EndDate) and ranges (given EndDate).
 Colors can be handed over as the `color`-argument, if none are given, they are chosen from `RColorBrewer`.